davola/Symfony-REST-Movies/README.md

 # Movies API test project

-This repository contains a small symfony REST API running on top of the following technologies:
+This repository contains a small symfony REST API to show some backend development skills.

 ## Technologies